woctezuma/AmongUs-DAU/README.md

 ## References

 -   [a tweet][twitter] by Victoria Tran, with the actual DAU
--   Gamalytic,[A new way to estimate steam game sales.][gamalytic23-ccu], January 2023
+-   Gamalytic, [A new way to estimate steam game sales][gamalytic23-ccu], January 2023

 <!-- Definitions -->